Minneapolis Aquatennial

 The Minneapolis Aquatennial is an annual outdoor event held in the U.S. city of Minneapolis, Minnesota, during the third full week of July.
+The Aquatennial was first celebrated in 1940 and was designed to celebrates the city's lakes, rivers, and streams.

-Originating in 1940, overshadowing the teamster picnics "to take the minds of Minneapolis citizens off past troubles and focus all minds throughout the state on some pleasant event", the Minneapolis Aquatennial celebrates the city's lakes, rivers, and streams.
+Members of the anti-union Citizens Alliance founded the festival and claimed the festival was created just to increase tourism in Minneapolis, while labor historians agree it was connected to the Minneapolis general strike of 1934 and the annual picnics held by local unions to commemorate the strike and honor those who were killed.
+The Aquatennial was designed "to take the minds of Minneapolis citizens off past troubles and focus all minds throughout the state on some pleasant event" and came to overshadow the overshadowing the teamster picnics.

+The business community that organized the first few festivals emphasized the presence of labor leaders in the organizing committees and use of union labor to create the festival.
+Local historians, such as Peter Rachleff and Iric Nathanson, described the early goals of the festival as ways to heal community division between social classes.

+"Best Days of Summer"

 Aqua Follies at Theodore Wirth Park, undated postcard.

 Advertised as The Best Days of Summer the festivities initially included some 200 events over 10 days (hence Aqua-ten-ial), at one point or another including the Aqua Follies, the Xcel Energy Sand Castle Competition, the Tom Thumb Milk Carton Boat Races, the Ultimate Wireless Co-ed Beach Volleyball Tournament, a sailing regatta, a tennis invitational, the Life Time Fitness Triathlon, many parades, among them the Minnegasco Torchlight Parade, the Master of International Management presents Shakespeare in the Park, Subway Block Party and the final Target Fireworks, one of the largest in the country, much larger than the city's Fourth of July celebration.